interlay/interlay.github.io/docs/kintsugi/tokenomics.md

 KINT will be controlled by the community:

 * **70% is distributed to the community** as airdrops and block rewards.
+  - 40% to Vault rewards;
+  - 35% to the on-chain Treasury;
+  - 5% to stake-to-vote staking rewards.
 * 30% is airdropped to the Interlay team, and early & future investors, who funded development of the protocol - subject to 1 year followed by 1 year linear vesting.

 Starting in year 5, only the community receives new KINT from the annual inflation.